dafoink/PayLink/README.md

 PayLink Overview
 =======

 PayLink is part of PayFabric Service consists of several API calls.
-The basic business scenario of PayLink is as below:
+The below steps are a classic workflow that work with PayLink Service:

 1. Merchant is ready to collect credit card payment from his/her customer.
 2. Merchant populate a new "PayLink" by calling api "POST /api/document".